ENG 101 Pilot

 This saying embodies our approach to intellectual cultivation at ASU.
 Every ASU student is a reflective writer, and every single class you will take henceforth will require you to dig deep within yourself in order to understand the world around you.

-In my opinion, the philosophical tradition that underpins the logic behind the structure of this class, is Rationalism.
+In my opinion, the philosophical tradition that underpins the logic behind the structure of this class, and other classes like this one at ASU, is rooted in a concept known as Rationalism.
 My references may need some double checking, but at its core, I think rationalism is the belief that knowledge can be gained through introspection and reason.
 It’s the idea that truth is not just something we observe in the outside world, but something we can uncover through self-reflection and introspection.
 Thinkers like Plato and Descartes argued that the most reliable insights come not from experience, but from reflection.
 In this way, your reflective writing isn’t just a personal exercise, it’s a philosophical one.
 The point is: you’re doing more than just telling your story; you’re practicing a mode of inquiry that philosophers have relied on for centuries to make sense of the world.

 That’s enough of me yapping about how philosophical this school is.
 Time to move on to this week’s video summary.